By Wendy Stoltz / Last Modified On January 15, 2023

-- Roll the dough out between two pieces of parchment paper, and cut out circles with a cookie cutter.
+- Roll the gluten-free dough out between two pieces of parchment paper and cut out circles with your cookie cutters.

-- Bake the chilled cookies in the oven as directed until the edges of the cookies are slightly brown and the tops are no longer shiny.
+- Bake the chilled cookies in the oven as directed until the edges of the buttery shortbread cookies are slightly brown and the tops are no longer shiny.

-- Cool the cookies on the pan before moving to a cooling rack.
-Cool completely before serving.
+- Cool the buttery shortbread cookies in the pan before moving to a cooling rack.
+Cool the baked cookies completely before serving.

-TIPS FOR MAKING THIS GLUTEN FREE SHORTBREAD COOKIE RECIPE
+TIPS FOR MAKING THIS BUTTERY GLUTEN-FREE SHORTBREAD RECIPE

-The number of cookies that this recipe makes is dependent on the size of your cookie cutter.
+Cookie cutter - The number of gluten-free shortbread cookies that this recipe makes is dependent on the size of your cookie cutter.
 I used a 1.5 inch scalloped round cutter and made 24 cookies.

-It is very important that you chill the cookies before baking them in the oven.
+Chill the shortbread dough - It is very important that you chill the dough for these gluten-free shortbread cookies before baking them in the oven.
 If you try to skip this step, the cookies will spread and will not hold their shape.
 I like to freeze my cutouts for 20-30 minutes before baking.